Medicaid Cuts Could Shift Up to $1.1 Trillion in Costs to States

 The Urban Institute’s findings highlight how capping federal Medicaid contributions would shift hundreds of billions of dollars in healthcare costs to individual states.

-Researchers examined the impact of both per capita caps and the elimination of the enhanced FMAP.
 Their analysis found that if per capita caps are implemented while maintaining the enhanced FMAP, federal spending would still decline significantly.

 If per capita caps are not enacted but the enhanced FMAP is eliminated, federal spending would still decrease by hundreds of billions of dollars.

-“The combination of reducing the 90% federal match for expansion populations and a per capita cap policy would reduce federal spending by between $1.2 and $1.7 trillion, depending on the policy details,” said John Holahan, institute fellow at the Urban Institute.
+“The combination of reducing the 90% federal match for expansion populations and a per capita cap policy would reduce federal spending by between $1.2 and $1.7 trillion, depending on the policy details,” said John Holahan, a fellow at the Urban Institute.
 “The responsibility for the healthcare of the most vulnerable populations would shift to states and individuals.”

 States with lower-than-average incomes, including Arkansas, Kentucky, Louisiana, Mississippi, New Mexico and West Virginia, would be most affected by these funding reductions.